 Is The Coffee Roast Date Important?

 Knowing just how fresh your coffee beans are is one of the many challenges faced by someone new to home coffee brewing.
-Unlike other foods that have a use by date or best before date, coffee typically has a roast date as well as a best before date in some cases.
+Unlike other foods that have a use by date or best before date, coffee typically has a roast date as well as a best before date (in some cases).

-Unlike other perishable food coffee isn't going to make you sick if it is a little past its prime, however there is a window of ideal freshness that you should know if you are serious about great tasting coffee.
-So when it comes to choosing fresh coffee you need to be paying special attention to the roast date.
+Unlike other perishable food, coffee isn't going to make you sick if it's a little past its prime.
+However, there is a window of ideal freshness that you should know if you're serious about great tasting coffee.
+So when it comes to choosing fresh coffee, you need to be paying particular attention to the roast date.

-Confused?
-If you want to get your hands on the freshest coffee possible read on, because I’ve got all the answers you need regarding the coffee roasting date – and some of the answers might actually surprise you.
+CONFUSED?
+If you want to get your hands on the freshest coffee possible read on because I’ve got all the answers, you need regarding the coffee roasting date, AND some of the answers might actually surprise you.

 What’s the Ideal Roasting Date?

-When looking at the roast date on the coffee you intend to buy I suggest searching for coffee that has been roasted anywhere within 7 to 21 days from the said roasted date, any coffee in this time frame should be okay.
+When looking at the roast date on the coffee, you intend to buy I suggest searching for coffee that's been roasted anywhere from 7 to 21 days from the said roasted date, any coffee in this time frame should be okay.

-If the coffee has been roasted under 7 days ago it's simply too fresh and is still releasing CO2 and degassing.
+If the coffee has been roasted under 7 days ago, it's simply too fresh and is still releasing CO2 and degassing.
 This degassing will actually hinder the extraction of the ground coffee particles during the brewing process.

-Unlike fresh food you can’t judge the freshness by sight or touch such as the bruising on an onion, or the firmness of an avocado so at the very least, you’ll need to open the bag of coffee, taste, and then evaluate (see: coffee cupping).
-This is even more true with a batch of coffee you have never tried before.
+Unlike fresh food, you can’t judge the freshness by sight or touch such as the bruising on an onion, or the firmness of an avocado, so at the very least, you’ll need to open the bag of coffee, taste, and then evaluate (see: coffee cupping).
+This is even more true with a batch of coffee you've never tried before.

 Is Fresher Really Better?

-The misconception of the fresher the coffee the better comes from artisan and small batch coffee roasters trying to differentiate themselves from the bigger commercial coffee roasters by selling by the roast date instead of the expiry date found on other commercial bags of coffee to try and be superior from the competition as somehow being of a better quality and a higher standard.
+The misconception of the fresher the coffee, the better comes from artisan and small batch coffee roasters trying to differentiate themselves from the bigger commercial coffee roasters.
+By selling by the roast date instead of the expiry date found on other retail bags of coffee they're trying to be superior from the competition by somehow distinguishing themselves of being a better quality and a higher standard coffee bean.

-When Is Your Coffee Too Old?
+When is Your Coffee too old?

-This is a constant debate with coffee geeks but while roasting professionals typically claim average age ceilings on their roasted coffee, there are simply too many variables to give a definitive answer.
+This is a constant debate with coffee geeks, but while roasting professionals typically claim average age ceilings on their roasted coffee, there are simply too many variables to give a definitive answer.

 For starters, the actual coffee plays a significant role in how well it ages once roasted.
-Also different coffee roasters will apply their personal roasting style which can change a coffee’s profile, causing it to age or peak differently.
+Also, different coffee roasters will apply their personal roasting style which can change a coffee’s profile, causing it to age or peak differently.

-The only way to truly know of your coffee is at its best is to taste and when in doubt ask your local roaster or barista who will always be able to give you the best advice on a specific coffee.
+The only way to actually know if your coffee is at its best is to taste and when in doubt ask your local roaster or barista who will always be able to give you the best advice on a particular coffee.